parttimehacker/diyha-oled/README.md

 # diyha-oled
 Information display containing server information and location specific environment data.
 ## Description
 This is a python application on a Raspberry Pi leveraging Adaftruit's OLED library to control a SSD1306 OLED device.
 The OLED display is used as a simple dynamic display controlled by MQTT subscribed messages.
 The Python application responds to specific information based on application topics, e.g. MQTT Broker subscribe/publish.
-This application is one of several general classes in my *do it yourself home automation system* (**DIYHA**).
+This application is one of several in my *do it yourself home automation system* (**DIYHA**).
 Each python DIYHA application is hosted on a Raspberry Pi server and will respond to a variety of subscribed topic and report on their status or application specific test data.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/Django)